Blood Center Headquarters (La Concha)

 SCOPE OF RESPONSIBILITY

-- Enforces The Blood Center's policies on EEO, Affirmative Action and Safety/Health
+- Enforce The Blood Center's policies on EEO, Affirmative Action, cGMPs, and Safety/Health to include ensuring that every component handled maintains the highest possible quality.

 Must not pose a direct threat or significant risk of substantial harm to the safety or health of himself/herself or others.
 Must comply with all applicable safety rules and policies and be willing to report actual and potential safety violations to the appropriate supervisor or manager.